ericdke/apero-docs/FAQ.md

 Level 3 - Click the Block button in a user profile: if you block a user, they will be automatically muted (as in level 2), they will also be unfollowed, then it limits their account: they will automatically unfollow you, and they won't be able to follow you again, to message you or to do any other action related to your account anymore.
 This is also managed on API side by pnut.io.
 The effects are immediate and the limits stay active forever unless you click the Unblock button.

-Level 4 - Report: block the user, then send an email to support@pnut.io asking for moderation (give user ids, posts numbers, details about issue).
+Level 4 - Block the user then send an email to support@pnut.io asking for moderation (give user ids, posts numbers, time table, details about issue).